kulics/koral/book-en/document.md

 ## Export Namespace
 All content in this language can only be defined in the namespace, which can effectively manage the content into distinct blocks to manage, you can freely define in a separate namespace without having to be too restrictive.

-We can use the `"id" {}` statement to define the namespace of the current file.
+We can use the `"name" {}` statement to define the namespace of the current file.

 E.g:
 ```